Servicerobotics-Ulm/Open62541CppWrapper/README.md

 This is not an error of the library itself but is a problem of your Linux configuration that can be solved in various ways, and two preferred solutions are described next.

 First of all, the cause for this problem is that the default system location **/usr/local/lib** is not configured in your system as a default run-time path where libraries are searched.
-A temporal solution to check whether this is indeed the error is just to set the LD_LIBRARY_PATH as follows:
+A temporal solution to check whether this is indeed the case is by setting the LD_LIBRARY_PATH as follows:

 ```sh
 $ export LD_LIBRARY_PATH=/usr/local/lib/
 $ ./SimpleServer
 ```

 Please note that this does not modify the actual configuration of your Linux installation, but only locally changes the run-time path and you have to repeat this step each time you open a new terminal.
-A more permanent and recommended solution is to properly update your Linux' ld configuration as follows (you will need super user access rights):
+A more permanent and the recommended solution is to properly update your Linux' ld configuration as follows (you will need super-user access rights):

 ```sh
 $ sudo su